portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 ### Port Directory

+Logistic services of a port are offered through specialized companies.
+Also in the port area, some governmental bodies perform several controls.

+A port should maintain general information of those companies and governmental bodies, at least covering their contact information and basic information about the services they offer.

-Logistic services of a port are ofered through specialized companies.
-A port should publish companies, contact information, and services offered by stakeholders of a port.
-Mainly have to procure two APIs: one for creating and updating contact data, and another API to publish contact information.
-This is a classifications of port services that have to be used to tag contact info:
+We can implement two APIs in this category: one for creating and updating contact data, and another to publish contact information.
+This is the classification of port services that have to be used to tag contact info:

+- **Administration**:
+  - Port Authority
+  - Harbour Master
+  - Customs
+  - Border Control Post (BCP)
+  - Immigration
 - **Warehousing & Logistics**:
   - Container (Depot)
   - Container (CFS)